We provide comprehensive advice regarding all areas of Australian immigration law.

 Like any legal matter, we suggest that it is best to have an experienced, qualified professional by your side to guide you through the process and ensure you have the best chance for success.
 To put this in perspective, most Australian visas have significant lodgement fees (sometimes 10’s of thousands of dollars for family applications) and refusal can impact your capacity to apply for further visas in Australia (see s 48).
 Given the high cost and risk, it may be more cost effective to initially pay for the advice of engage a lawyer to walk you through the process to avoid adverse ramifications later down the track.

-Simply put, if immigration law was simple and straightforward, there would be no need for immigration lawyers (who customarily possess a five-year university double degree (or four-year Juris Doctor equivalent), graduate diploma, and countless hours of legal practise) or registered migration agents (a 12-month diploma, or certificate in Migration Law).
 Our team of immigration lawyers have years of experience, including a Partner accredited by Law Institute Victoria as an Accredited Specialist in Immigration Law (less than fifty lawyers in Victoria have this accreditation).
 We are also registered with the Migration Agents Registration Authority.
 We work closely with you throughout your matter, offering honest, accurate, and complete legal advice and exceptional service to provide you with the best chance of success with your visa application.

 Ideally, we advise our clients to connect with us prior to commencing the visa application process.
 That way, we can help you navigate through the tedious visa subclasses and associated application process to identify which visa is suitable for you and your circumstances.
 When engaged at the start of the application process, we can advise you on your likelihood of success, the potential costs involved, and provide you with an overview process and how long it may take.
-As some visa applications have government fees of more than $8,000, a refusal due to an incomplete or defective application (which an immigration lawyer can help identify, advise on, and rectify prior to submission) may be a costly exercise without the right advice.
+As some visa applications have significant government fees, a refusal due to an incomplete or defective application (which an immigration lawyer can help identify, advise on, and rectify prior to submission) may be a costly exercise without the right advice.

 Notwithstanding the above, regardless of the stage of your visa application, we are happy to assist.
 Our expertise as specialist immigration lawyers with years of experience will provide you with the confidence that your visa application has the best chance for success from the start by guiding you every step of the way.